data-driven-forms/react-forms/packages/react-renderer-demo/src/docs-components/pf4-wizard.md

 ]
 ```

 Progressive Wizard works same way.
-It checks if previous step has the same \`substep\` value and if so, it grouped them together.
+It checks if previous step has the same \`substepOf\` value and if so, it grouped them together.
 If the value is different, a new primary step is created with the step as a substep.

 ### First step